-As one of the nation’s leading student loan servicers, Great Lakes services Federal Family Education Loan Program (FFELP) loans, Federal Direct Loan Program (Direct Lending) loans, and private loans.
+Answer: As one of the nation’s leading student loan servicers, Great Lakes services Federal Family Education Loan Program (FFELP) loans, Federal Direct Loan Program (Direct Lending) loans, and private loans.
 FFELP loans were funded by private lenders, such as banks or credit unions, and are guaranteed by the federal government.
 This guarantee allows lenders to be reimbursed for loans that may subsequently default.
 FFELP loans are sometimes called lender-held or commercially-held loans.

 Direct Lending loans are funded by the federal government and do not need a guarantor.
 The federal student loan program shifted from FFELP loans to Direct loans in July 2010.
 Since then, all federal loans have been made through Direct Lending.
 The U.S. Department of Education (ED) lends the money, disburses (delivers) it to you through your school, and your servicer helps you manage the loan.

 Direct loans are sometimes called federally-held loans.
 Private student loans are funded by private lenders, such as banks or credit unions.
 There are no federal forms to complete and eligibility can depend on your credit score.
 They are sometimes called alternative education loans.

 Question 6.
 What’s the difference between subsidized and unsubsidized federal student loans?

 Answer: The main difference between subsidized and unsubsidized loans is who is responsible for paying the interest on the loan while you are enrolled in school at least half-time.
 With subsidized loans, the federal government pays the interest on the loan while you’re in school at least half-time and during a deferment.
 With unsubsidized loans, the borrower is responsible for paying the interest on the loan.

 Question 7.
 Do I need to pay interest while I’m in school?